 Practice, not script

 One mock interview is helpful.
 Three starts to produce the polished, robotic responses that interviewers dislike.
-A single practice conversation with a parent, older sibling, or consultant — where your student answers questions off the cuff — is usually enough.
+A single practice conversation with a parent, older sibling, or consultant, where your student answers questions off the cuff, is usually enough.
+Keep in mind that interviews are just one part of the admissions process.
+Your student will also need to prepare for standardized testing.

 During the interview

 Let them lead.
 Many families want to accompany their student into the interview to add context.
+According to NAIS (National Association of Independent Schools), the interview is one of the most heavily weighted qualitative factors in independent school admissions.
 Most schools conduct student interviews without parents present.
-This is intentional — and your student should know that going in.
+This is intentional, and your student should know that going in.

 Silence is fine.
 If a student is asked a question and takes a moment to actually think before answering, that is not a weakness.
 Interviewers appreciate students who consider before they speak.